ctlaltdieliet/prodvx-api/docs/index.md

 2. Install both apps by either clicking on the download in the notification bar, or using the "ApkInstaller" app.
 3. Run Termux:Boot, then close.
 4. Run Termux.
 Leave Termux open.
-5. Copy the command for your device below, then run it inside Termux:
+5. Click the code snippet below to copy the command for your device, then paste and run it inside Termux.

-SLB (Click code below to copy)
+SLB
 ```
 bash <(curl https://raw.githubusercontent.com/avdistributors/prodvx-api/master/install_slb.sh)
 ```

-DSKPL (Click code below to copy)
+DSKPL
 ```
 bash <(curl https://raw.githubusercontent.com/avdistributors/prodvx-api/master/install_dskpl.sh)
 ```